Best Known For

 Born January 17, 1922, in Oak Park, Illinois, Betty White has been in show business since the 1950s.
 In these 50-odd years, White has appeared in sitcoms, on game shows, and, most recently, on Saturday Night Live as the host, after a Facebook-fueled effort to get her to host the show.

-Born on January 17, 1922, in Oak Park, Illinois.
+Comedic actress Betty Marion White Ludden was born on January 17, 1922, in Oak Park, Illinois.
 She grew up as the only child of Horace and Tess White, an electrical engineer and a homemaker.
-When she was two, she moved to Los Angeles with her family.
+When she was 2, she moved to Los Angeles with her family.

 White got her start working as an assistant at a local television station.
 In the early 1950s, she launched her first television series, Life with Elizabeth, which she developed with George Tibbles.
 "He wrote and I produced," White explained to The Hollywood Reporter.
 "I was one of the first women producers in Hollywood."
 The show's premise came from a sketch she had done previously on local television.

 Continuing to work in television, White made guest appearances on such shows as The United States Steel Hour and Petticoat Junction.
 She was also a favorite of talk-show host Jack Paar, who often had her on the Tonight Show, and she made regular appearances on game shows such as Password.
 She met her third husband, Allen Ludden, on that show in 1961.